fakesimo/manga-chapter-downloader/README.md

 ## Usage
 The requirement arguments are:
-* `--url / -u`: the URL from which download the chapter
+* `--url / -u` the URL from which download the chapter
-* `--folder / -f`: the folder into which put the files
+* `--folder / -f` the folder into which put the files

 The full list of available arguments can be seen running `python src/downloader.py --help`